 They need to be qualified and insured to handle your specific types of projects.

 Another important thing you want to check is the company’s background.
 Look to see how long they’ve been in business by doing a Google search.
-The company’s website might tell, but you can double-check that information on sites like Manta.

 You can also look up the companies on the Better Business Bureau's site to see the company’s grade and if there have been any complaints filed against them.
 Or, call the Local Business Bureau to check the company’s record.

 It’s also important to ask the company about their hiring process.
 Do they perform background checks and regular drug screenings on employees?
 You want the people working on your site to be top notch.